masterjeef/easy-args/README.md

 Easy utility to pull and parse command line arguments in a console application.

-A Nuget Package is available, simply run the following in your package manager.
+A nuget package is available, simply run the following in your package manager.

     Install-Package EasyArgs